Skip to Main Content

 3. Similar articles feature

-• This method involves copying and pasting, for example, the titles or PMIDs of included studies into a citation database such as Scopus or into a tool like citationchaser to see who has cited the included studies of interest
+• This method involves, for example, copying and pasting the titles or PMIDs (PubMed identifiers) of included studies into a citation database such as Scopus or into a tool like citationchaser to see who has cited the included studies of interest; these citing references are then exported and screened to potentially identify additional studies for inclusion in a review.

 Forward citation searching is available as a feature in the following resources: